Murder by Phone

-Murder by Phone (also known as Bells and The Calling) is a 1982 science fiction slasher film directed by Michael Anderson.
+Murder by Phone (also released as Bells and The Calling) is a 1982 science-fiction slasher film directed by Michael Anderson and starring Richard Chamberlain, John Houseman, Sara Botsford, Robin Gammell, Gary Reineke and Barry Morse.
 Its plot follows a series of murders committed by a disgruntled phone company employee who designs a device that kills victims when they answer their telephones.